BawdyAnarchist/quBSD/Future_Development.md

 	- go through and remove these g's.
 Unnecessary

 Make some kind of function: chk_isinteger "lower_bound" "upper_bound".
 You have a lot of integer checks.

+in qubsd.sh - alot of positional stuff really should be options stuff

 ### MINOR UPGRADES